bx9900/mcp/src/aws-serverless-mcp-server/README.md

 ### configure_domain_tool

-Configure a custom domain for a deployed web application.
+Configure a custom domain for a deployed web application and associates it with a CloudFront distribution.

 **Parameters:**
 - `project_name` (required): Project name